dannylee1020/openpo/docs/index.md

 - 🎯 **Fine-tuning Ready**: Structured data output ready for immediate model fine-tuning

-## How OpenPO Works
+## How It Works
-1. Make requests to any model on Hugging Face and OpenRouter.
+1. Makes request to any model on Hugging Face and OpenRouter.
-2. OpenPO generates two different responses for user feedback, building preference dataset.
+2. Generates two different responses for user feedback, building preference dataset.
-3. The preference dataset is used to finetune models to better cater to user's preference.
+3. Preference dataset is used to finetune models.

 ## What is Preference Optimization?
 Preference Optimization is a method to improve AI models based on human feedback about which outputs are better.
 Think of it as having a cooking show where judges taste two dishes and pick the better one - over time, the chef (AI model) learns what people prefer and gets better at cooking.
 By collecting preference data from humans and fine-tuning the model, models become better at capturing nuanced judgements and better align its output with what humans find desirable.